 Dice tomatoes & chop okra to 1 inch pieces.
 If using pumpkin, peel the skin & dice.
 Keep all these aside.

-Make sambar powder - Skip this if you have the powder
+Make Sambar Powder - Skip this if you have the powder

 While the dal cooks, make the sambar powder.
 Dry roast red chilies, urad dal and chana dal until golden & crunchy.
 Add coriander seeds & fry till aromatic.
 Remove to a plate.